jklappert/FireFly/README.md

 If the provided probes are not sufficient to fully interpolate and reconstruct the black-box functions, it will abort, store the intermediate results to the folder `ff_save`, and write the next probes it requires to the file `requested_probes.gz`, which for example reads

 ```
-2 1 1 | 2143034386812271651 | 2143034386812271676 6771525491877985602 8908964042862776446 6579185578178744400
+2 1 | 1931531046357483833 | 2374864740006599860 6216802671037139389 2374659357042260498
 ...
 ```

 Again, the numbers in the first fold are the `zi_orders` (powers) of the anchor points.
-The number of the second fold is a suggestion on which `t` to choose, while the numbers in the third fold are the values for the variables computed through the formula above assuming the suggested `t`.
+The number of the second fold is a suggestion on which `t_k` to choose, while the numbers in the third fold are the values for the variables computed through the formula above assuming the suggested `t_k`.
-The user is free to choose any other `t` if desired.
+The user is free to choose any other `t_k` if desired.
-However, any `t` chosen twice for the same powers in the same prime field is automatically discarded by `FireFly`.
+However, any `t_k` chosen twice for the same powers in the same prime field is automatically discarded by `FireFly`.

 The user then has to evaluate the black box at those values and provide them in the `probes` directory as described above, e.g. by replacing the previous file.
 By calling `firefly` again, the saved state is loaded from the `ff_save` directory and the interpolation resumed with the new probes.